Deported Haitians try to rush back into plane amid anger

-The group that included men and women had disembarked from the second of three flights that arrived on Tuesday, with some temporarily losing their belongings in the scuffle as police arrived.
+The group that included men and women had disembarked from the second of four flights that arrived on Tuesday, with some temporarily losing their belongings in the scuffle as police arrived.
 Among those trying to get back on the plane was Maxine Orélien, who blamed Haiti’s prime minister for the situation.

 “What can we provide for our family?” he said.
 “We can’t do anything for our family here.
 There is nothing in this country.”